EwanLyon/HeavenlyBodies-SpeedrunDocs/docs/guides/index.md

 - Play in Newtonian

 :::note
 Repairing the crane arms will *not* tick off assembling the telescope without arms.
-To complete this make the telescope without using the arms.
-Once deployed you can repair the arms.
+To complete this, make the telescope without using the arms.
+Once the telescope has been deployed you can repair the arms.
 :::

 #### 4. Minerals